boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-13 title="MPLS Hand-off: Option B" artwork-align="center"}

-   MPLS labels are allocated dynamically, especially in Option 10B
+   MPLS labels are allocated dynamically in Option 10B
    deployments, where at the domain boundaries service prefixes are
    reflected with next-hop self, and new label is dynamically allocated,
    as visible in {{figure-13}} (e.g., labels A, A' and A" for the first depicted slice).
 Therefore, for any slice-specific per hop